 Oberammergau’s alpine coaster just might be the town’s most thrilling activity.

-Spying the elaborate dome of the Ettal Monastery for the first time, I was surprised to see such ornate architecture dramatically rising out of the countryside, juxtaposed with the area’s modest Bavarian homes.
-The monastery, located in the village of Ettal, is not far from the mountain village of Oberammergau, which is well-known for itsContinue reading “A Peek at Germany’s Ettal Monastery”
+When I saw the elaborate dome of the Ettal Monastery (Kloster Ettal) for the first time, I was surprised to see such ornate architecture dramatically rising out of the countryside, juxtaposed with the area’s modest Bavarian homes.
+The monastery, located in the village of Ettal, is not far from the town of Oberammergau, which is well-known for itsContinue reading “A Peek at Germany’s Ettal Monastery”

-One of the joys of exploring Germany’s Bavaria region is witnessing the people’s penchant for preserving tradition.
+One of the joys of exploring Germany’s Bavaria region is seeing the people’s penchant for preserving tradition.
 In the village of Oberammergau, where we’ve spent much time visiting my parents, it’s not uncommon to spot an older gentleman wearing a loden green, woolen hat, with feather, during a grocery-shopping trip.
 On holidays, ladies often don vibrant Dirndls (dresses withContinue reading “Slap Happy: Dancing the Schuhplattler in Bavaria”

-As we sauntered closer to the steeple-skylined village of Unterammergau, Germany, horses trotted past us, their highly decorated manes and tails blowing in the late autumn breeze.
-Not to be outdone by the animals’ distinguished appearances, the horse owners also sported fine Bavarian attire: the men wore grey woolen jackets finishedContinue reading “A Bavarian Horse-Blessing Ceremony”
+As we walked from the town of Oberammergau to the village of Unterammergau, Germany, numerous horses trotted past us.
+The animals’ beautifully decorated manes and tails blew in the late autumn breeze.
+Not to be outdone by the animals’ distinguished appearances, the horse owners also sported fine Bavarian attire.
+Men wore grey woolen jackets finishedContinue reading “A Bavarian Horse-Blessing Ceremony”